Arom1a/notebooks/Biology/Cell Structure and Function.md

 The centrosome is made up of two perpendicular centrioles, a daughter centriole, and a mother centriole, linked together by interconnecting fibres.
 Its main function is to organize the microtubules and provide a structure to the cell.
 It also pulls the chromatids apart during cell division.

+#### 2.2.3 Microvilli
+Microvilli are mostly found in small intestine, on the surface of egg cells, and on white blood cells.
+It expands the surface area of the cell and making them able to absorb more nutrient.

 ### 2.3 Organelles of plant cells
 #### 2.3.1 Vacuoles